jbylsma/nm-sso-f5vpn/README.md

 update-desktop-database "${HOME}/.config"
 ```

-Adjust the executable path as needed.
+After installing the desktop entry, the full path must be manually added to the
+`Exec` property.